refractionPOINT/lce_doc/docs/dr.md

 * Referring to add-ons / resources: `lookup`, `external`
 * Response actions: `report`

+In the case of the `log` target, `path` references apply to JSON parsed logs the same way as in `edr` DR rules, but rules on pure text logs requires using the path `/txt` as the value of a log line.

 ### Basic Structure

 Each logical operation in this component is a dictionary with an `op` field.
 Complex logical evaluation is done